-Of course, I wanted High Times to publish the book and Jack agreed I was the ideal editor.
-Jack also agreed to my plan of creating the Freedom Fighters.
-The idea of wearing tricorner hats as a publicity stunt to draw attention to hemp and away from recreational cannabis use was a big part of my initial vision.
+I wanted High Times to publish Jack’s book and Jack agreed I was the ideal candidate as editor.
+Jack also agreed to lead the Freedom Fighters and I photographed him wearing our signature tricorn.
+The idea of wearing tricorn hats was intended as a publicity stunt to draw attention to hemp and away from recreational cannabis.
 It also solved the “image problem” and added a fun element to the rallies.
-I wanted the Freedom Fighters to march into the rallies in a ceremonial fashion, in an attempt to take the flag back from the right wing.
-It was a very obvious attempt to flip the switch on the sigils they had been working by claiming the founding fathers as ours.
-At that first meeting, Jack and I discussed a Hemp Tour across the Midwest, that would start with the Hash Bash in Ann Arbor, and include my ala mater, the University of Illinois, once the center of hemp processing in Illinois, and then home to a very strong NORML chapter led by Debby Goldsberry, (current Freedom Fighter of the Year).
+The Freedom Fighters marched into the rallies in a ceremonial fashion in an attempt to take back the American flag from the right wing.
+It was an attempt to flip a switch in the collective unconscious.

-Jack and I created the organization and held our first national convention a day before the next Hash Bash.
+The Freedom Fighters held their first national convention a day before the 1989 Hash Bash.
 How many attendees can you identify?
 And how many of the state chapter heads from the convention went on to do big things in the cannabis reform movement?

 There’s an article in the New York Times today pointing out advances in dementia detection have greatly outpaced treatment and most patients feel they have few options confronting their impending spiral of doom.